 It goes on to say that, if, upon expiration or termination of the probation period, there remains an unpaid balance upon the account receivable (offenders balance), the court may retain jurisdiction of the case and continue the defendant on bench probation for the limited purpose of enforcing the payment.

 “Bench probation” in this case is when you have to appear in court to show proof of compliance with court ordered conditions.
 Failure to comply with the conditions of probations may result in a warrant for your arrest.
 To make sure everything goes as planned, it would be better to talk to a Utah Early termination probation lawyer.

 Early Termination of Probation Process

-As for the actual process for early termination of probations in Salt Lake City, before any term or condition can be modified (or terminated), a hearing must be held in open court before a judge.
+As for the actual process for early termination of probations in Salt Lake City, UT, before any term or condition can be modified (or terminated), a hearing must be held in open court before a judge.
 A Salt Lake City, UT Early termination probation attorney can help you with this hearing.

 Here are some basic steps that you need to follow:

 - Evaluate if you qualify – typically, the defendant will need to establish that he or she has completed the bulk of the court-ordered sentence, paid all fines and restitution, and finished all counseling requirements.
 This may include any terms imposed at the time of conviction.

 - Notification – Once you determine that you may qualify for early termination, you must notify the prosecuting attorney and the probation officer in writing of you intention to file a motion to terminate probation.